Australia

 Shane Crockett

-Shane is a Director in our Tax Services division.
+Shane is a Partner in our Tax Services division.
 He specialises in minimising corporate tax exposures, developing and implementing corporate tax policies, tax compliance with appropriate risk management while maximising stakeholder benefits, tax effective business structuring and solutions, tax dispute resolution (ATO, SRO & AAT), tax due diligence (M&A) and being an expert witness for court cases.

 Related Insights